kaazing/docker.tutorials/AMQP/README.md

-# AMQP
+# AMQP and WebSocket

 ![amqp](amqp.png)

-The gateway can be configured as an AMQP proxy, talking to a backend AMQP broker and allowing websocket AMQP client to connect.
+The Gateway can be configured as an AMQP proxy, accepting WebSocket AMQP client connections and messages and communicating with a backend AMQP broker.
 Example configurations are shown for:

 * [RabbitMQ](rabbitmq)
-* QPID (coming soon)
+* QPID - coming soon